 Sensitivity analysis

 We performed several sensitivity analyses.
 Firstly, we refitted the seasonal baseline without including the first 9 weeks of 2020.
 This adjustment did not have major effects on our estimates and by taking the first 9 weeks into account we aligned our predictions with the observed trend at the beginning of the year.
-Our four models produce central estimates of the number of excess deaths between 49,056 and 57,419 depending on the choice of the model and its assumptions, they do not substantively affect the pattern of our results.
+Our four models produce central estimates of the number of excess deaths between 49,056 and 57,419 depending on the choice of the model and its assumptions, but do not substantively affect the pattern of our results.
 We note that excess deaths derived from the baselines estimated from both the Generalized Additive Models and Generalized Linear Models indicated a higher magnitude of excess deaths than those using average mortality rates from the preceding five-years as the baseline.
 For full details see Supplement Tables 1 and 2.
 In addition, we also estimated life expectancy using a piecewise constant hazard model and the results did not change.

 Discussion